1. Configure your project

 A project sync may be necessary for the IDE to work properly.
 Click Sync Now.

-If everything goes well, Apollo Kotlin is now added to your project.
+If everything goes well, Apollo Android is now added to your project.
 Next, you will add the GraphQL schema to the project .